Samuel Merritt University

 Yes, the programs listed above are accredited by recognized regional or national agencies.
 For Arizona, this includes accreditation from agencies recognized by the U.S. Department of Education, ensuring your degree meets high academic standards.

-Arizona offers competitive entry-level wages, though median salaries are currently 10.5% below the national trend.
+Arizona offers competitive wages for psychology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Arizona a strong choice for students looking to maximize their ROI after graduation.

 The Arizona Board of Psychology oversees professional standards and licensure for the field in Arizona.
 Most accredited programs are designed to align with their specific requirements.